-A unit's NAV is very important because it is the basis on which units of a Fund are purchased and redeemed.
+The net asset value per unit ("NAV per unit") of a Fund is very important because it is the basis on which units of a Fund are purchased and redeemed.
 The NAV per unit of a Fund varies from day to day.
-However, as the net income of Tangerine Money Market

-Fund is credited daily to investors, the net asset value per unit of such Fund is expected to remain constant.
-A Fund calculates the NAV of the units at the close of business on each Valuation Date.
+However, as the net income of Tangerine Money Market Fund is credited daily to investors, the NAV per unit of such Fund is expected to remain constant.
+A Fund calculates the NAV per unit at the close of business on each Valuation Date.

-A unit's NAV is the price you pay per unit when you purchase units of that Fund and is the price you receive when you redeem units of that Fund.
-You may purchase or redeem units of any series of a Fund on any Valuation Date at the net asset value per unit of each series of the Fund calculated at the close of trading, generally 4:00 p.m.
+The NAV per unit is the price you pay per unit when you purchase units of that Fund and is the price you receive when you redeem units of that Fund.
+You may purchase or redeem units of any series of a Fund on any Valuation Date at the NAV per unit of each series of the Fund calculated at the close of trading, generally 4:00 p.m.
 (Toronto time) on the Toronto Stock Exchange on that Valuation Date.
 Every day that the Toronto Stock Exchange is open for business is a "Valuation Date".
-Units will be purchased or redeemed at the net asset value per unit determined after the receipt by the Fund of the purchase or redemption order.
+Units will be purchased or redeemed at the NAV per unit determined after the receipt by the Fund of the purchase or redemption order.

-We calculate a separate net asset value per unit of each series of a Fund by:
+We calculate a separate NAV per unit of each series of a Fund by:

-- adding up the fair value of the assets of the Fund and determining the proportionate share of the series: - subtracting the liabilities of the Fund allocated to that series; and - dividing the remaining value by the total number of outstanding units of that series.
+- adding up the fair value of the assets of the Fund and determining the proportionate share of the series; - subtracting the liabilities of the Fund allocated to that series; and - dividing the remaining value by the total number of outstanding units of that series.